johannesbottcher/MDT-Quick-Manual/README.md

 ### Occasional blank pages appearing?

 As MDT relies on `book`, it defaults to chapters starting on right hand pages only.
-You can change the behaviour by adding the global option `openany`.
+You can change the behavior by adding the global option `openany`.
 Please also have a look at `oneside` explained above.